Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 📘**Work in Progress**

+**The titles, content and order are subject to change until they are transferred to the "Ready for review" section.**

 **Part II The Rise of Suprahuman Transformers**  <br>

 **Chapter 7: The Rise of Suprahuman Transformers with GPT-3 Engines**  <br>